nielsenjared/nielsenjared.github.io/content/blog/algorithm-selection-sort/index.md

 FOR EACH index IN array:
     SET first EQUAL TO THE VALUE STORED IN array[0] SET next EQUAL TO THE VALUE STORED IN array[1]
-    IF THE next VALUE IN array IS LESS THAN THE first VALUE SWAP first AND next
+    IF next IS LESS THAN first
+        SWAP first AND next
 ```